What is a Condensate Pump?

-So now you know your options, and you know what benefits each option serves.
+So now you know your options and the benefits of each.
 Considering what preferences you have for your home can help you to decide which style(s) of condensate removal will best serve your needs.

-If you still aren't sure what the best method of condensate removal is for you, or if you have any concerns about compatibility, you can always feel free to call our experts for advice at (886) 554-4328.
+If you still aren't sure what the best method of condensate removal is for you, or if you have any concerns about compatibility, you can always feel free to contact us.